mobify/mobifyjs/www/v2/docs/image-resizer.md

         capture.renderCapturedDoc();
     });

-Specify custom width for a group of images:
+Specify a custom width for a group of images:

     Mobify.Capture.init(function(capture){
         var capturedDoc = capture.capturedDoc;